 So why are some majors more selective than others?
 There are a few reasons.

 Some of our programs, like business administration and journalism and media communication, have limited space for new students each year.
 Other programs, like engineering, are highly technical and require additional academic preparation.
-Applicants that demonstrate their preparation with a strong GPA and high test scores are most likely to be successful in these majors.
+Applicants who demonstrate their academic preparation are most likely to be successful in these majors.

-How can I make sure that I’m a strong applicant?
+How can I make sure I’m a strong applicant?

-It’s also crucial to apply early.
-Some of our competitive majors, like biomedical sciences, can fill up before the February 1 freshman regular decision deadline and well before our June 1 transfer regular decision deadline.
+It can be helpful to apply early.
+Some of our competitive majors, like biomedical sciences, can reach capacity before the February 1 freshman regular decision date and our June 1 transfer regular decision date.